Has someone ever told you that you need to eat plenty of superfoods? If so, you may be wondering what foods are classified as superfoods.

 These superfoods tend to be low in calories and rich in vitamins and minerals, thus offering lots of advantages to the people that consume them.

+Among some of the foods that are considered superfoods are kale, beans, blueberries, garlic, avocados, bananas, and broccoli.
 But the truth is that there are no clear stipulations for superfoods, so everyone’s idea of what a superfood is will differ.

-Yes, millet is widely considered to be a superfood.
+Although there are other more super superfoods (like beef liver), for a grain, Millet stands on it’s own as a superfood.
 The reason for this is that it’s filled with macronutrients, namely protein.

-Moreover, it contains a decent amount of vitamins and minerals, which can benefit the human body.
+It also contains a decent amount of vitamins and minerals, which can benefit the human body.

-As mentioned, millet is a superb source of multiple vitamins and minerals.
+Millet is a superb source of multiple vitamins and minerals.
 Namely, it’s high in:

 Protein

 Protein is a particularly vital macronutrient for athletes.
 Made from amino acids, protein helps people to build muscles, the development of which will help athletic performance.
+It’s also vital for those who are wanting to avoid Type-2 Diabetes, people who are wanting to lose weight, or even just maintain your health.

 Antioxidants